-Comet P/2011 S1 (Gibbs) is an object whose orbit is approximately between Jupiter and Neptune.
+P/2011 S1 (Gibbs) is a large comet whose orbit is approximately between Jupiter and Neptune.
 NASA JPL has not classified Gibbs as potentially hazardous because its orbit does not bring it close to Earth.

 Gibbs's orbit is 5.90 AU from Earth's orbit at its closest point.
 This means that there is an extremely wide berth between this asteroid and Earth at all times.